UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihai.smarandache/index.md

 ## Motivation

 I chose this as my first embedded project because it allows me to put into practice the skills and knowledge that I have gained throughout this course.
-Implementing a house alarm system involves integrating various components such as motion sensors, distance sensors, keypad input, and LCD display, thus allowing me to apply concepts ranging from hardware interfacing to software development.
+Implementing a house alarm system involves integrating various components such as motion sensors, distance sensors, keypad input, and the LCD display, thus allowing me to apply concepts ranging from hardware interfacing to software development.

 Moreover, this project presents a real-life application that can be scaled and potentially benefit others by enhancing security measures in homes.